 Still, I have selected the top picks of tomatoes for eating raw.
 Enjoy these simply as they come for a fresh taste of summer.

 - Plum tomatoes

 - Sundried tomatoes

 The best option when selecting tomatoes to enjoy is to pick them right off the vine.
 If this is not possible for you, try to choose tomatoes that were allowed to ripen before being harvested.
 Those picked while still green and matured in the store are generally not as tasty as those ripened before picking.

-I wrote another article on the best tomatoes to use for bruschetta and loads of other tips for making it.
+See my guide on the best tomatoes to use for bruschetta and loads of other tips for making it.
 A delicious way to eat raw tomatoes.

 With so many varieties of tomatoes available to us, it would be a shame to experience only one or two continuously.
 Some tomatoes are great for eating raw, some are great for roasting, and others are attractive options for salsa and sauces.
 Try growing your own or finding a farmers market to buy quality tomatoes.

 Have any questions?
 Ask me in the comment section below and I’ll get back to you.

 Most cooks have experienced the bitter taste of burnt garlic while stir-frying it.
 Burning garlic is easy to do but luckily, there are a few ways to avoid it.
 Here's how.
 If you prefer adding...